andersthemagi/magicalmusings.github.io/_posts/spells/first-level/2020-10-13-spells-1-acid-stream.md

 ---
 title: Acid Stream (UA)
-permalink: "/spells/cantrips/acid-stream/"
+permalink: "/spells/first-level/acid-stream/"
 layout: spell-post
 categories: [Spells, Cantrips]
-tags: [Artificer, Sorcerer, Wizard]
+tags: [Sorcerer, Wizard]
 source: "Basic Rules (PHB)"
-spell-level: Cantrip
+spell-level: "1st Level"
-school: Conjuration
+school: Evocation
 casting-time: "1 Action"
-range: "60 feet"
+range: "Self (30 foot)"
-components: "V, S"
+components: "S"
-duration: "Instantaneous"
+duration: "1 round"
 ---

-You hurl a bubble of acid.
-Choose one creature within range, or choose two creatures within range that are within 5 feet of each other.
-A target must succeed on a Dexterity saving throw or take 1d6 acid damage.
+A stream of acid emanates from you in a line 30 feet long and 5 feet wide in a direction you choose.
+Each creature in the line must succeed on a Dexterity saving throw or be covered in acid for the spell’s duration or until a creature uses its action to scrape or wash the acid off itself or another creature.
+A creature covered in the acid takes 3d4 acid damage at the start of each of its turns.

-***At Higher Levels.*** This spell’s damage increases by 1d6 when you reach 5th level (2d6), 11th level (3d6), and 17th level (4d6).
+At Higher Levels.
+When you cast this spell using a spell slot of 2nd level or higher, the damage increases by 1d4 for each slot level above 1st.